leighrobertson512/blog/content/Minecraft 3D (2018).md

 ![LED Pendant](images/IMG_9283.JPG)

-We hope our campers enjoy their 3D builds and devices and have a great rest of the summer!
+We hope our campers enjoy their 3D builds and devices.

+Have a great rest of the summer!